PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 Executives especially love frequent status updates.
 But providing them too frequently can cause things to get out of hand.
 If it takes 5 minutes to write an update, and they want an update every 5 minutes, you can start to see how long it's going to take to solve the incident.

-At PagerDuty, we keep our internal updates to about once every 20-30 minutes.
+At GetYourGuide, we keep our internal updates to about once every 20-30 minutes.
 Writing the update takes away time from solving the incident, so that needs to be balanced.
 This cadence has worked well for us.

 ---